librosa/librosa/README.md

 A python package for music and audio processing.

-Mostly ports and reimplementations of DPWE's matlab code.

 * librosa/    The librosa package

 * examples/   Some basic examples of audio processing with librosa